Tutorial: Create a chat app with Azure Web PubSub service

 Next steps

-This tutorial provides you a basic idea of how the event system works in Azure Web PubSub service.
+This tutorial provides you with a basic idea of how the event system works in Azure Web PubSub service.

 Check other tutorials to further dive into how to use the service.